 This random process is described by a Gaussian random variable with zero mean and delta correlations in time and space, as given by Eqs.
 (F10) and (F11).

-Finally, the only remaining information we need to start the simulation is to specify the initial conditions, that is, the position and velocity of the particles at time zero.
+Finally, the only remaining information we need to start the simulation is to specify the initial conditions, that is, the position and velocity of the particles at time zero defined in Eq.(F12).

 Note 3